pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 After `TidbCluster` custom resource type is created, install TiDB Operator in your Kubernetes cluster.

-1. Get the `values.yaml` file of the `tidb-operator` chart you want to install.
+1. Get the `values.yaml` file of the `tidb-operator` chart you want to install:

     {{< copyable "shell-regular" >}}